 - Learn to cook two or three simple dishes before you go flatting so you can always come up with a meal.

-For good meal ideas/to plan a week of healthy eating, see our menu plans in each issue of Healthy Food Guide magazine.
-Click here to subscribe.
+For good meal ideas/to plan a week of healthy eating, see our menu plans, here’s one for singles.

 Money saving when you are flatting

 - Cook cheaper cuts of meat such as chuck steak in a crockpot or casserole.

 - Add red lentils to mince dishes to make it go further.
 (The extra fibre also makes it more filling.)